cheminfo/eln-docs/docs/30_spectra/30_machine_learning/10_compare/README.md

 import SpectraNormalization from '../includes/spectra-normalization.md' import SuperimposeSpectraManipulation from '../includes/superimposed-spectra-manipulation.md'

-# Compare a bunch of spectra
+# Compare multiple of spectra

 Multiple spectra analysis allows to quickly extract information about a set of spectra.